 A cascaded control structure typical of multicopter control, shown in Figure 3, is used to control the vehicle in both the unfolded and two-arms-folded configurations.
-A position controller first computes a desired acceleration based on position and velocity errors, allowing for the computation of the desired total thrust in the $z_B$ direction, $f{\Sigma}$ .
+A position controller first computes a desired acceleration based on position and velocity errors, allowing for the computation of the desired thrust direction $\boldsymbol{z}{B}$ and total thrust $f{\Sigma}$ in that direction.
 Then, an attitude controller computes the desired torque required to align the thrust direction $z_B$ with the desired acceleration direction and achieve the desired yaw angle.
 Finally, the individual propeller thrust forces necessary to generate the desired total thrust and desired body torque are computed.
-For each propeller, the desired thrust is converted to a desired angular velocity, which an electronic speed controller is used to track.
+For each propeller, the desired thrust is converted to a desired angular velocity, which an electronic speed controller tracks.
+We do not explicitly model the electronic speed controller and propeller dynamics, as they are typically fast enough to be neglected.